 This form is able to pass through fat in the body.
 It has the longest duration, but is also the most toxic form in high dosages-levels that are rarely necessary.
 This form is available overseas in both oral and injectable forms.
-Grapefruit juice blocks the liver metabolism of this medication and allows it to last longer.
+Grapefruit juice

 The biggest advantage of artemether is that it can cross the blood-brain barrier.
 This synthetic form has been used in thousands of patients.
 If it is used for only 3-5 days, malaria relapses are common.
 Artemether is widely used for acute malaria.
-The oral form of artemether is poorly absorbed through the intestines as compared to artesunate.
+The oral form of artemether is poorly absorbed through the intestines as compared to artesunate.119